Unable to Locate Complete Label Info

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The fourth item is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+The fourth ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 The fifth ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.